 - Cleansing wipes

 - Rash cream/insect spray

 As you may know, the human body can only survive without water for three to four days.
 Add in strenuous hiking and Colorado’s dry climate, and you’ll need water sooner.
 If you want to hike the mountains and forests of Colorado, you’re going to need water… and plenty of it.
 Before you embark on your hike to the summit of Greenhorn Mountain or Elbert Mountain, pack your bag with a vacuum insulated water bottle that keeps your drinks cool.

 Along the way, you may find yourself out of water completely!
 If you’re nowhere near a clean water source, you’ll need to take matters into your own hands.
-Always keep chlorine dioxide pills and droplets handy that kills bacteria of treated water so you don’t fall sick.
+Always keep chlorine dioxide tablets (affiliate link) handy that kills bacteria of treated water so you don’t fall sick.
 Also, invest in a water filtration system that will allow you to filter dirty river or lake water into drinking water!

 Hiking expends a lot of energy.
 To keep your energy levels high, you’re going to need to pack plenty of (made in Colorado) food.
 Stock up on foods high in calories to mitigate headaches and fatigue.
 You should also pack easy-to-prepare foods that are small enough to store in your bag.
 Your backpacker’s pantry should consist of foods with complex carbohydrates and proteins so you’re properly nourished throughout the entirety of your hiking and camping excursion.